 Do I need a special permit to stay in Mexico for treatments?

 There is no special permit required to stay in Mexico.
 All one needs is a valid passport.
 Here is helpful link for travel to/from Mexico: https://www.mexperience.com/lifestyle/mexicoessentials/ mexico-entry-requirements/

 There are many ATM machines in Puerto Vallarta.
 Here is a list of the banks located within the city:

 - Scotia Bank

 Do you offer accommodation services?/ Are you an inpatient facility?

 We are not an inpatient facility.
 We work with a leasing agent who has provided lovely condo accommodations for most of our patients.
 His contact info is:

 What are your facilities like?

-We are currently located in a temporary clinic within the Biomedical Center de Occidente.
-We are in the process of constructing a new clinic within the building that will be completed at the beginning of 2019.
-Please look at our photo gallery for photos of the current clinic.
+We are located in a brand new facility within the Biomedical Center de Occidente.
+Please look at our photo gallery for photos of the new clinic.

 Do you treat kids?